giladbarnea/spaceup/doc/INTEGRATION.md

 #### Pygments
 - What it is: Mature syntax highlighter for many languages (Python library)
 - Capabilities: Highlighting for fenced code blocks during HTML generation
-- Spaceup integration: Walk Spaceup AST for code blocks → Pygments → embed highlighted HTML
+- Spaceup integration: Write a dedicated Lexer.
 - ⭐ 1.8k

+#### Rich
+- What it is: Python library for rich text and console output with terminal colors and styles
+- Capabilities: Rich text formatting, terminal colors, styles, and more
+- Spaceup integration: Write a dedicated Theme and feed Pygments Lexer.
+- ⭐ 53.3k

 #### markdown-it-py / mistune (with custom highlighter)
 - What it is: Markdown parsers that can delegate code block highlighting to Pygments